pmjdebruijn/ShuttlePRO/README.md

 Copyright 2013 Eric Messick (FixedImagePhoto.com/Contact)
 Copyright 2018 Albert Graef (<aggraef@gmail.com>)

 Eric Messick wrote the [original ShuttlePRO version][nanosyzygy/ShuttlePRO] in 2013, based on earlier code by Trammell Hudson (<hudson@osresearch.net>) and Arendt David (<admin@prnet.org>).
-The [present version][agraef/ShuttlePRO], by Albert Graef, offers some improvements, such as additional command line options, automatic detection of Shuttle devices, and, most notably, Jack MIDI support.
+The [present version][agraef/ShuttlePRO], by Albert Graef, offers some bug fixes and improvements, such as additional command line options, automatic detection of Shuttle devices, and, most notably, Jack MIDI support.

 Note that Eric's original README along with some accompanying (now largely obsolete) files can still be found in the attic subdirectory in the sources.
 You might want to consult these in order to get the program to work on older Linux systems.